 The Company's retail operations include 112 Company-operated retail and factory outlet stores primarily located in regional shopping malls in the United States, including one Company-operated retail store located in Florence, Italy.

 The Company's factory outlet stores serve as a distribution channel for discontinued styles, slow-moving inventory, returned goods and seconds.
 As of March 31, 1996, the domestic retail network included 64 retail stores located in 20 states and 47 factory outlet stores located in 27 states.
 The Company's strategy is to increase domestic sales by selectively expanding its network of retail stores, increasing the comparable store sales of its existing stores and closing stores that do not meet its financial objectives.
-Consistent with this strategy, the Company has opened two retail stores in the first quarter of 1996, and intends to open approximately five additional retail stores during 1997.
+Consistent with this strategy, the Company has opened two retail stores in the first quarter of 1996, and intends to open approximately five additional retail stores during the remainder of 1996 and approximately 15 additional retail stores during 1997.